apache/cordova-docs/docs/en/3.0.0/guide/platforms/win8/tools.md

 Run the `create` command with the following parameters:

 * Path to your new Cordova Windows 8 project

-* Package Name, following reverse-domain style convention ( this becomes the default Namespace )
+* Package Name, following reverse-domain style convention.
+This becomes the default Namespace.

 * Project name